hapax/hapax.github.io/assets/shower.md

 tells us that, if volume $V$ and temperature $T$ are kept fixed, then reduced particle number $N$ reduces pressure $P$.
+The process of glomming nearby air onto the stream is called *entrainment*.

 #### References